Alexwcjung/Final-project/README.md

 ## Objectives
 1. Students will be able to activate prior knowledge and connect to the topic through a video discussion.
 2. Students will be able to summarize a text to identify its main idea and key details.
-3. Students will be able to sequence story events accurately using visual aids and teamwork.
+3. Students will be able to sequence story events accurately using visual aids.

 # 💫 Lesson Plan